Updated May 3, 2023

 Forecast in Excel

-The forecast function available in excel is the simplest ever forecasting function that we could have.
-This function predicts the selected iteration sequence, but we must have all the rest knowns sequences, and the rest is known values.
+The forecast function available in Excel is the simplest ever forecasting function we could have.
+This function predicts the selected iteration sequence, but we must have all the rest known sequences, and the rest is known values.
 The forecast function simply uses the Moving average forecast method to predict the next demand.
-If we do not have known X, then we have entered the number manually, giving 1 for the first value and so on.
+If we do not know X, we manually enter the number, giving 1 for the first value and so on.

 FORECAST Formula in Excel

 - X-: This is a numeric value where we need to forecast the new y value

 - Known_ Y-: This Known y_values is a dependent array or range of data.

 - Known_ X-: This Known x_values is an independent array or range of data.

 Features of Forecasting: